Is-Daouda/is-Engine/Readme.md

 ## Todo
 Everything has already been configured all you need to do in relation to the two projects is to link the libraries

+## Contribute
+You have any ideas ?
+Well don’t hesitate to participate in the development of this engine.
+Because one of the objectives of this project is to form a community that will work on the engine to make it more efficient and easy to use for everyone.

+## Contacts
+  * For any help or other contribution please contact me on my [email address](mailto:isdaouda.n@gmail.com)
+  * You can follow me on Twitter for more informations on my activities [@Is Daouda Games](https://twitter.com/IsDaouda_Games)